rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 </div>

-    The `div` element allows us to create a section with a light gray background color.
+    The `div` element allows us to create a section with a light gray background color (it's actually not visible yet, but will become visible in a minute).
 We then add our text and images within that section.

-    - TODO: Make sure we actually get the gray bg working

     ## Columns